 Though it’s good to let your primary care physician know you’re experiencing back pain, he or she may not be able to provide an accurate diagnosis.
 Ask for a referral to a specialist if initial treatment suggestions aren’t providing relief, with possible options including:

-There’s often no urgency to get back surgery.
-Give non-surgical options time to work before considering surgery.
+There’s often no urgency to get spine surgery.
+Beverly Hills expert surgeons give non-surgical options time to work before considering surgery.
 Conditions like degenerative disc disease and herniated discs often respond better to physical therapy and lifestyle adjustments.

 Whether or not you should hold off on surgery depends on the source of your back pain.
 If you’re experiencing radiating pain from compression on a nerve root or general muscle weakness from nerve pressure (radiculopathy), choosing surgery sooner may prevent serious nerve damage.